Direct Debits

 Fixed Direct Debit

-How it works: On a scheduled basis, YouLend collects a fixed repayment amount.
+What is it Fixed Funding is a tailored advance product built to offer predictability and simplicity through fixed payments.
+On a scheduled basis, YouLend collects a fixed repayment amount.

 How it’s calculated: The payment frequency and amount is agreed with the merchant up front.